 1. What’s the difference between a W-4 and a W-2?

-A W-4 is the form you fill out upon employment so your employer withholds your desired amount of federal income tax from your paycheck.
+A W-4 is the IRS tax form you fill out upon employment, so your employer will withhold your desired amount of federal income tax from your paycheck.
 A W-2 is the IRS tax form you receive from your employer at the end of the tax year.
-It includes information on how much money you earned, how much money was withheld for federal and state taxes, and other contributions including to Social Security and your employer-sponsored 401k account.
+It includes information on how much money you earned, how much money was withheld for federal and state taxes, and other contributions made to Social Security and your employer-sponsored 401(k) account.
 You’ll use Form W-2 when filing your taxes.

-2. What should I do if I’m earning money from two jobs?
+2. What should one do if earning money from two jobs?

-3. How do I know if my employer is withholding too much from my paycheck?
+3. How does one know if an employer is withholding too much from a paycheck?

 Once your W-4 form takes effect, you can use the IRS withholding calculator on IRS.gov or reference Pub.
 505 to see whether the amount being withheld is comparable to the projected total tax for the year.

-4. Will the amount of money I earn from investments and dividends affect my W-4?
+4. Will the amount of money earned from investments and dividends affect the W-4?

-The IRS classifies investments and dividends as non-wage income.
-When you’re earning a significant amount of non-wage income, you can make estimated tax payments using Form 1040-ES to avoid owing additional tax when tax season rolls around.
+The IRS classifies investments and dividends as nonwage income.
+When you are earning a significant amount of nonwage income, you can make estimated tax payments using Form 1040-ES to avoid owing additional tax when tax season rolls around.

-5. How many allowances can I claim on my W-4 form?
+5. How many allowances can be claimed on a W-4 form?

-6. How does my W-4 form affect my net pay?
+6. How does the W-4 form affect net pay?

-Your employer deducts your tax withholdings based on the number of allowances you report on your W-4 form, and each allowance reduces the amount withheld.
+Your employer deducts your tax withholdings based on your W-4 form.

-The best thing to do is to carefully take the time to fill out the W-4 worksheets and form to ensure the amount you are requesting to have withheld is what it should be.
+The best thing to do is to carefully take the time to fill out the W-4 worksheets and form to ensure the appropriate withholding amount.

-“If you’d rather have more net pay now and deal with the possibility of having to pay higher taxes when filing your tax return, you can do that,” said Weekes-Ruesch.
+“If you’d rather have more net pay now and deal with the possibility of having to pay higher taxes when filing your tax return, you can do that,” said Bill Weekes-Ruesch, MBA, CPA.
 “Or, you can choose to have more taxes withheld as you go, resulting in either a larger tax refund or lower tax liability when filing your return.”

-It may seem nice to get a big fat tax refund in the mail, but you’ll wish you had access to those funds earlier if you need them for an emergency or any unforeseen expense.
+It may seem nice to get a big tax refund in the mail when you claim exemption from withholding on your W-4 tax form, but you’ll wish you had access to those funds earlier if you need them for an emergency or any unforeseen expense.
 You’re likely better off having the money that’s rightfully yours in a savings account or other fund than with the IRS, so you can access that money on your own terms.